n-szulc/fingeRNAt/README.md

 |  `PuPy` |   OK  | OK |  Does not work|
 | `Counter`  |  OK |  OK | Does not work  |

-Please note, we consider both oxygens from phosphate group (OP1 and OP2) of nucleic acid as negatively charged, therefore fingeRNAt will not consider differently named atoms as anions.
+> **_NOTE:_** We consider both oxygens from phosphate group (OP1 and OP2) of nucleic acid as negatively charged, therefore fingeRNAt will not consider differently named atoms as anions.

 * If you have a residue with non-canonical name and non-canonical atom name e.g. P9